 Mobile and Nonroad Sources

-Road dust and tailpipe emissions of PM2.5 from motor vehicles were calculated by applying emission factors from the Lake County 2011 NEI for EPA and scaling the estimate to Lakeview’s UGB and the Goose Lake Basin based on 2010 census population and number of households and for non-road vehicles by area served.
+Road dust and tailpipe emissions of PM2.5 from motor vehicles were calculated by applying emission factors from the Lake County 2011 NEI for EPA and scaling the estimate to Lakeview’s UGB and the Goose Lake Basin based on 2010 census population and number of households.
 Emissions from rail, aircraft, construction and other non-road sources are estimated using EPA’s NEI for Lake County and scaling the emissions based on area served.

 Industrial Point Sources

 DEQ maintains data on industrial point source emissions for all sources emitting 10 or more tons of criteria pollutants per year.
 Emissions information is compiled from each source’s operating permit issued by DEQ.
-All permitted point sources within the Lakeview UGB and Goose Lake Basin are included in the emissions inventory.
+All permitted point sources within the Lakeview UGB are included in the emissions inventory.

 Emission estimates are developed for both annual and daily PM2.5 emissions.
 Annual emissions are reported as tons per year (tpy), whereas typical season and design day emissions are reported as pounds per day (lbs/day).
-For 2011, the design day emissions were emissions during the wood heating season that occurred on days when the highest monitored concentrations or design value (DV) concentrations were measured.
+For 2011, the design day emissions were emissions during the wood heating season that occurred on days when the highest monitored concentrations were measured.
 For Lakeview, the typical season and design days occur in winter (November through February) when the daily PM2.5 standard is most frequently exceeded.

 The design day emissions for area, on-road, non-road and industrial sources are shown in Table 1 and Figure 3 for the total UGB.